Rashes in babies and children

 Rash without fever or itching

-Raised red, yellow and white spots (erythema toxicum) can appear on babies when they're born.
+Raised red, yellow and white spots (erythema toxicum) are common on babies in the first few weeks after birth.
 They usually appear on the face, body, upper arms and thighs.

 The rash can disappear and reappear.
 It should get better in a few weeks without treatment.